NLeSC/IEEE-eScience-Tutorial-Designing-Benchmarks/index.md

 ## Benchmarking Algorithm Performance for Research
+The tutorial will be held on October 29th, 2018 in association with the [IEEE international conference on eScience](https://www.escience2018.com/), at the Mövenpick Hotel Amsterdam City Centre (Piet Heinkade 11, Amsterdam).
+For registration, visit the [IEEE eScience website](https://www.escience2018.com/page/419707), early bird deadline August 31st, 2018.

+### About
 One of the currently most well-known benchmarks for algorithm performance is [ImageNet](http://www.image-net.org/).
 Many challenges have been organized using this database, with the latest challenge now running on [Kaggle](https://www.kaggle.com/c/imagenet-object-localization-challenge).
 In various scientific disciplines there is a growing interest to benchmark algorithm performance on research data.
 Many algorithms are proposed in the literature, but there is a growing need to compare them on the same data, using the same metrics and ground truth to compare their performance for a specific task.
 Organizing these open online benchmarks, will not only increase insight into which algorithms perform best for a given task, but open up these tasks for a wider audience to test their algorithms on, which could lead to new breakthroughs in the field.
+This tutorial shows two research fields with a longer history in benchmarking algorithm performance, such as medical image analysis (Bram van Ginneken) and multimedia retrieval (Maria Eskevich), and how benchmarking is being introduced in a field with strong restrictions on data sharing, such as slum detection on sattelite images (Mike Lees & Monika Kuffer).
+At the end of the tutorial the EYRA benchmark platform will be introduced.
+A joint initiative of Surf and the Netherlands eScience Center to support researches to easily set-up benchmarks and apply their algorithm on benchmarks from various scientific disciplines.
+We end the tutorial with a discussion on the required features for such a platform from various scientific disciplines.

+### Target Audience
+* Algorithm developers with an interest to apply their algorithm to a benchmark
+* Scientists interested in setting up a benchmark
+* Anyone with an interest in how benchmarks can advance a scientific field

 ### Preliminary Program

 * 9:00: Prof. Bram van Ginneken on Grand Challenges in Medical Image Analysis
 * 9:45: Dr. Maria Eskevich on the Benchmarking Initiative for Multimedia Evaluation
 * 10:30: Coffee Break
-* 10:45: Mike Lees & Monika Kuffer (to be confirmed)
+* 10:45: Dr. Mike Lees & Dr. Monika Kuffer (to be confirmed)
-* 11:15: Dr. Adriënne Mendrik on the Enlighten your Research (EYRA) Benchmark Platform
+* 11:15: The Enlighten your Research (EYRA) Benchmark Platform
-* 11:30: Discussion on Benchmarking Algorithm Performance for Research
+* 11:30: Discussion on Required Features for the Benchmark Platform from Various Scientific Disciplines
 * 12:00: Lunch

 ### Speakers